PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 - The __flag field__ contains 6 bits.
 The __ACK bit__ is used to indicate that the value carried in the acknowledgement field is valid; that is, the segment contains an acknowledgement for a segment that has been successfully received.
 The __RST, SYN, and FIN__ bits are used for connection setup and teardown.  __CWR and ECE__ are used in congestion notification.
 The __PSH bit__ indicates that the receiver should pass the data to the upper layer immediately.
 The __URG bit__ is used to indicate that there is data in this segment that the sending-side upper-layer has marked as "urgent"

 ### Sequence Numbers and Acknowledgement Numbers
 TCP views data as an unstructured, but ordered, stream of bytes.
 The sequence number for a segment is therefore the byte-stream number of the first byte in the segment.
 For example, a process in Host A wants to send a stream of data to a process in Host B over a TCP connection.
 The TCP in Host A will implicitly number each byte in the data stream.
+Picking back up soon